mikefrancis/mikefrancis.dev/_posts/2015-09-30-otto-laravel.markdown

         For example, if you start your app with 'php -S 0.0.0.0:5000', then you can access it using the above IP at port 5000.

-You can now ssh into the VM by doing `otto dev ssh`, which will take you straight into your project root.
+You can now ssh into the VM by doing `otto dev ssh`, which will take you straight into your project root - handy!
 From there you can either use `php -S 0.0.0.0:5000` to start a webserver or `php artisan serve --host=0.0.0.0 --port=5000` if you prefer using artisan.
 From here you can also run all your artisan/composer commands, or unit tests - anything that requires being inside the server.

 Now you should be able to head to `http://172.16.1.180:5000` in a browser and see the Laravel 5 welcome screen.
-If that isn't your IP address or you ever forget it, you can always run `otto dev address` to remind you.
+If that isn't your app's IP address or you ever forget it, you can always run `otto dev address` to remind you.
 Neat, huh?

 I've really enjoyed playing around with Otto and while technologies such as Docker and Vagrant will always offer a more powerful solution, I think Otto is great if you're simply just wanting to get something off the ground quickly.